Samsung v Apple: What you Need to Know

 - Realize possible outcomes of the case and how it may affect future innovation

-Robert Katz has helped procure over 6,000 design patents in the U.S. and over 18,000 design patents/registrations outside the U.S., and has helped to successfully enforce over 100 design patents.
+Robert Katz, A/IDSA, of Banner & Witcoff, an IDSA Ambassador, has helped procure more than 6,000 design patents in the United Stataes and 18,000+ design patents/registrations outside the country and helped to successfully enforce more than 100 design patents.
 He is a frequent speaker on industrial design-related topics and has been invited to speak before industry and legal professional organizations on six continents.
-He is a professor at George Washington University Law School and Georgetown University Law School, and currently serves as treasurer of FICPI’s U.S. Section and as vice-chair of INTA’s Design Rights Committee.
+He is a professor at George Washington University Law School and Georgetown University Law School, and currently serves as treasurer of FICPI’s US Section and as vice-chair of INTA’s Design Rights Committee.

 Have Your Cake and Eat It Too: Trade Dress and Design Patent Protection for Designs